A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Zitterbewegung Stochastic Mechanics

-The dynamics for (156) clearly differs from the dynamics of the joint phase of the free classical \emph{zbw} particles by the presence of the quantum kinetic in (154).
+Notice also that the dynamics for (167) clearly differs from the dynamics of the joint phase of the free classical \emph{zbw} particles by the presence of the quantum kinetic in (165-166).
 As in the single-particle case, the two phases are formally connected by the `classical limit' $(\hbar/2m_{i})\rightarrow0$, but this is only formal since such a limit corresponds to deleting the presence of the ether, thereby also deleting the physical mechanism that causes the \emph{zbw} particles to oscillate at their Compton frequencies.
-The physically realistic `classical limit' for the phase (156) corresponds to situations where the quantum kinetic and its gradient are negligible, which will occur (as in the dBB theory) whenever the center of mass of a system of interacting particles is sufficiently large and environmental decoherence is appreciable \cite{Allori2001,Bowm2005,Oriols2016}.
+The physically realistic `classical limit' for the phase (167) corresponds to situations where the quantum kinetic and its gradient are negligible, which will occur (as in the dBB theory) whenever the center of mass of a system of interacting particles is sufficiently large and environmental decoherence is appreciable \cite{Allori2001,Bowm2005,Oriols2016,Derakhshani2017b}.

-Since each \emph{zbw} particle is posited to essentially be a harmonic oscillator of (unspecified) identical type, each particle has its own well-defined phase at each point along its space-time trajectory (when $\mathbf{v}_{i}(q,t)\approx\sum_{i}^{N}\mathbf{v}_{i}(\mathbf{q}_{i},t)$).
-Consistency with this means that when $\mathbf{v}_{i}(q,t)\neq\sum_{i}^{N}\mathbf{v}_{i}(\mathbf{q}_{i},t)$, the joint mean phase must be a well-defined function of the time-symmetric mean trajectories of\emph{ all} particles (since we posit that all particles remain harmonic oscillators despite having their oscillations physically coupled through the common ether medium they interact with).
+Since each \emph{zbw} particle is posited to essentially be a harmonic oscillator of (unspecified) identical type, each particle has its own, effectively independent, well-defined phase at each point along its time-symmetric mean space-time trajectory, when $\mathbf{v}_{i}(q,t)\approx\sum_{i}^{N}\mathbf{v}_{i}(\mathbf{q}_{i},t)$.
+Consistency with this means that when $\mathbf{v}_{i}(q,t)\neq\sum_{i}^{N}\mathbf{v}_{i}(\mathbf{q}_{i},t)$, the time-symmetric steady-state joint phase must be a well-defined function of the time-symmetric mean trajectories of\emph{ all} the particles (since we posit that all the particles remain harmonic oscillators, despite having their oscillations physically coupled through the common ether medium they interact with).
 Then, for a closed loop \emph{L} along which each particle can be physically or virtually displaced, it follows that

 And for a closed loop $L$ with $\delta t=0$, we have